Wessel/Roommapper/.github/CONTRIBUTING.md

   [EditorConfig](https://editorconfig.org)
 --->

-If you wish to contribute to {{project.name}}, feel free to fork the repository and submit a pull request.
+If you wish to contribute to Roommapper, feel free to fork the repository and submit a pull request.
-{{project.linter}} is enforced to correct most typo's you make and keep the code style the same throughout the whole project, so it would be much appreciated if you installed {{project.linter}} to your editor of choice
+Editorconfig is enforced to correct most typo's you make and keep the code style the same throughout the whole project, so it would be much appreciated if you installed Editorconfig to your editor of choice

 <!---
 Prerequisites for Node.JS: